coderamen666/srd-v3.5-md/epic/epic-feats.md

 spellcasters within a 30-foot spread from the character.
-To successfully cast a spell within this area, a spellcaster must make a Concentration check as if he or she were casting defensively, and all such checks have a penalty equal to half the character's level.
+To successfully cast a spell within this area, a spellcaster must make a Concentration check as if he or she were casting defensively, and all such checks have a penalty equal to half the character’s level.
 The character can choose to exclude any characters from this effect.
-The character may sing, play, or recite a hindering song while taking other mundane actions, but not magical ones (see the bard's inspire courage ability for more details).
+The character may sing, play, or recite a hindering song while taking other mundane actions, but not magical ones (see the bard’s inspire courage ability for more details).
 The character may keep up the hindering song for a maximum of 10 rounds.
-Using the hindering song counts as one of the character's uses of song or poetics for the day.
+Using the hindering song counts as one of the character’s uses of song or poetics for the day.

-### Holy Strike [\[Epic\]]{.small} {#holy-strike}
+### Holy Strike <span class="small">\[Epic\]</span>

 **Prerequisites:** Smite evil class feature, any good alignment.